 Category: Ice cream and desserts | Format: Parlour

-Pros: Heritage brand with loyal customer base.
+Pros: Heritage brand with a loyal customer base.
 Premium positioning allows higher pricing.

 Category: Waffles | Format: Kiosk, small cafe